sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Roll d8 on the list of Eye Beam secondary effects.
 Targets automatically succeed on saving throws against that effect.

-**Psionic Awareness.** When a creature within 1 mile of the fateholder uses a psionic ability, the fateholder knows the creatureís direction but not its distance.
+**Psionic Awareness.** When a creature within 1 mile of the fateholder uses a psionic ability, the fateholder knows the creature√≠s direction but not its distance.

 **Spider Climb.** The fateholder can use its climb speed even on difficult surfaces and upside down on ceilings.